erbilnas/perfanalytics-js/README.md

 ## Usage

 Import the minified JavaScript library into your HTML as script like below and that's all!
 The library will take care of the rest.
+Your "index.html" is recommended if you want to access metrics on all pages.

 ```html
 <script src="https://apps.erbilnas.com/lib/perfanalytics.js"></script>